On the semicontinuity problem of fibers and global $F$-regularity

 \begin{definition}[Smith] A projective variety $X$ over an $F$-finite field is \textit{globally F-regular} if the section ring of $X$ is strongly $F$-regular for some ample divisor $D$ on $X$. \end{definition}

 Globally $F$-regular varieties are arithmetically normal and ACM.
-This is really a global property; even if every local ring of a variety is regular, it is usually far from globally $F$-regular.
-Some basic properties are to be found in \cite{Smith}.
+Being globally $F$-regular is really a global property.
+Even if every local ring of a variety is regular, it is usually far from globally $F$-regular.
+Some basic properties are found in \cite{Smith}.

 \begin{example} Take $R=\mathbb{F}_p[X,Y,Z]/(X^2+Y^3+Z^5), p \ge 7$ with the grading: $\deg X=15$, $\deg Y=10$, and $\deg Z=6$.
-Then $R$ is strongly $F$-regular and normal Gorenstein (see \cite{HoHu1}, \cite{Hu} for similar examples).
+Then $R$ is strongly $F$-regular and normal Gorenstein (see \cite{HoHu1} and \cite{Hu} for similar examples).
 Moreover, as the direct summand of a strongly $F$-regular domain is strongly $F$-regular, the Veronese subring $R^{(d)}$ is strongly $F$-regular.
 This fact reflects Lemma \ref{Lemma6} below.
 Globally $F$-regular varieties are a sub-class of Frobenius-split varieties (see below for the definition).
-Recently, some connections between globally $F$-regular varieties and varieties of Fano type have been clarified \cite{GonOkSanTak}, \cite{SchSmi}. \end{example}
+Recently, some connections between globally $F$-regular varieties and varieties of Fano type have been clarified \cite{GonOkSanTak} and \cite{SchSmi}. \end{example}